Startups: From Solo to Multiplayer, From ad-hoc to Systematic

 After going through the venture-building process ourselves, we began searching for a better way.
 We found a new movement that benefits both founders and investors.

 Enter Venture Studios, (also called Startup Factories or Venture Builders).
-Venture Studios transform the startup game by switching from solo to multiplayer mode, from and from ad-hoc to systematic processes.
+Venture Studios transform the startup game by switching from solo to multiplayer mode, and from ad-hoc to systematic processes.
 Let's dive into how they work.

 What is a Venture Studio?